meltano/meltano/docs/adr/0003-add-incremental-job-support-to-meltano-run.md

 $ meltano run tap-gitlab hide-emails target-jsonl # also tap-gitlab-to-target-jsonl
 ```

-Lastly, since the flags `--no-state-update`, `--full-refresh`, and `--force` are top level flags, users can not selectively apply these to meltano run segments e.g.:
+The flags `--no-state-update`, `--full-refresh`, and `--force` are top level flags, users can not selectively apply these to meltano run segments e.g.:

 ```
 $ meltano run --full-refresh tap-gitlab target-jsonl tap-salesfroce target-postgres # will perform a full refresh on both block sets.
 ```

+Lastly, as mentioned this version _does not_ generate a job or preserve state when running without an active environment.
+We've
+intentionally _excluded_ state tracking when there's no named environment as we believe its "safer" to not track than to
+track automatically but potentially incorrectly.